Departments » The Office of the Superintendent » Governmental Relations

 Director, Governmental Relations

 In 2007, Ronald made history as the youngest person—and the first of African American descent—elected to the Little Lake City School District Board of Education.
-During his tenure, he championed transparency, advanced the district’s use of educational technology, preserved a balanced budget during fiscal challenges, and launched a wellness program for students and staff.
+During his tenure, he championed transparency, advanced the district’s use of educational technology, preserved a balanced budget during challenging fiscal periods, and launched a wellness program for students and staff.
 He also spearheaded the creation of the Little Lake Education Advancement Foundation to bring private funding into classrooms.
-After concluding his term in 2011, he continued his service as the founding Chair of the Measure LL Bond Oversight Committee.
+Ronald served as Clerk and Vice President of the Board and concluded his term in 2011.
+He later continued his service to the Norwalk/Santa Fe Springs Community as the founding Chair of the Measure LL Bond Oversight Committee.

-His commitment to education and equity extended beyond elected office.
-He was appointed by Assembly Speaker John Pérez to the California Advisory Commission on Special Education and served on the Board of Directors for Plaza de la Raza Child Development Services, Inc., a $20 million nonprofit serving over 20 early childhood education centers in Southeast Los Angeles County.
-Today, Ronald continues to serve as a member of the Los Angeles County Water Appeals Board, appointed by Supervisor Hilda Solis, and sits on the Board of Directors of the SELA Arts Foundation.
+Ronald’s public service extends beyond the Legislature and school governance.
+He was appointed by Assembly Speaker John Pérez to the California Advisory Commission on Special Education and served on the Board of Directors for Plaza de la Raza Child Development Services, Inc., a $20 million nonprofit providing Early Head Start, Head Start, and State Preschool services across more than 38 early childhood education centers in Southeast Los Angeles County.
+He currently serves on the Los Angeles County Water Appeals Board (appointed by Supervisor Hilda Solis), the Board of Directors of the SELA Arts Foundation and on the Board of Supervisors for Rancho Federal Credit Union.

-Ronald studied Political Science and Child Development at Rio Hondo College before transferring to Mount St. Mary’s College, where he pursued Liberal Arts and Religious Studies.
-He also studied Public Administration from the University of La Verne.
+Ronald studied Political Science and Child Development at Rio Hondo College before transferring to Mount St. Mary’s College, where he pursued studies in Liberal Arts and Religious Studies.
+He earned a Bachelor of Science degree in Public Administration from the University of La Verne.

 Contact Information: